 A custom mouthguard is an essential piece of protective gear for children involved in sports or activities where oral injuries are a risk.
 They are designed to fit the unique shape of your child’s teeth and mouth.
-A custom mouthguard offers better comfort, protection, and durability than store-bought options.
-However, like any piece of athletic equipment, a custom mouthguard needs proper care to function effectively and last as long as possible.
+A custom mouthguard from our Worcester, MA office offers better comfort, protection, and durability than store-bought options.
+But like any piece of athletic equipment, a custom mouthguard needs proper care to function effectively and last as long as possible.

 The Importance of Daily Cleaning